Leave Benefits

 Voluntary Personal Leave Program (VPLP)

-Most permanent, full-time employees are eligible to receive an additional day of leave credit per month in exchange for a 5 percent reduction in pay.
-This voluntary Personal Leave Program helps employees who want to accrue extra time off and helps departments lower payroll costs.
+Most permanent, full-time employees are eligible to receive an additional leave accruals per month in exchange for a reduction in pay.
+This voluntary Personal Leave Program allows employees to accrue additional leave and helps departments lower payroll costs.

 CalHR’s Human Resources Manual Policy 2114 provides further information about VPLP.